rob-isaac/rustyvim/README.md

 to allow Tier2 to run locally even while Tier3 runs remotely so that the application updates quickly even over a slow connection (though things like file-search and lsp results will still experience network lag).

+# Other Design Differences
+There should be smart detection of important buffers (ones that the user has modified or entered insert-mode in)